 The Office identifies and manages its risk through a Risk Management Plan that is considered by the Office's Audit and Risk Management Committee as part of the Committee's regular meetings.
-The Risk Management Plan was reviewed during 2013-14 to ensure it continues to be relevant and consistent with the Office's Strategic Plan.
+The Risk Management Plan continues to be relevant and consistent with the Office's Strategic Plan.
 The Office also has a Business Continuity Plan to ensure it can respond to, and recover from, any business disruption.